Battle of Beachy Head (1690): Aftermath

 There was some good news for the Allies.
-The day after Beachy Head, 11 July, William decisively defeated Louis' ally, King James, at the Battle of the Boyne in Ireland.
+The day after Beachy Head, 11 July, William decisively defeated Louis' ally, James II, at the Battle of the Boyne in Ireland.
 James fled to France but appeals to Louis for an invasion of England were not heeded.
 The Marquis de Seignelay, who had succeeded his father Colbert as naval minister, had not planned for an invasion and had thought no further than Beachy Head, writing to Tourville before the engagement – " ...
 I shall be content if you will let me know as soon as possible after the battle your thoughts on the employment of the fleet for the rest of the campaign".
 Tourville anchored off Le Havre to refit and land his sick.
 The French had failed to exploit their success.
-To the fury of Louis and Seignelay, the sum of Tourville's victory was the symbolic and futile burning of the English coastal town of Teignmouth in July; Tourville was relieved of command.
+To the fury of Louis and Seignelay, the sum of Tourville's victory was the symbolic and futile burning of the English coastal town of Teignmouth in July.
+Tourville was relieved of command.

 The English squadrons rallied to the main fleet.
-By the end of August the Allies had 90 vessels cruising the Channel – temporary French control had come to an end.
-Torrington had been sent to the Tower of London to await a court martial at Chatham.
-The substance of the charge was that he had withdrawn and kept back, had not done his utmost to damage the enemy and to assist his own and the Dutch ships.
+By the end of August the Allies had 90 vessels cruising the Channel and temporary French control had come to an end.
+Torrington had been sent to the Tower of London to await a court-martial at Chatham.
+The substance of the charge was that he had withdrawn and kept back, had not done his utmost to damage the French and to assist his own and the Dutch ships.
 Torrington blamed the defeat on the lack of naval preparations and intelligence – he had not been informed that the Brest fleet had been reinforced with the Toulon squadron.
 He also contended that the Dutch had engaged too early, before they had reached the head of the French line.
-To the outrage and astonishment of William and his ministers – and the delight of the English seamen who, rightly or wrongly, regarded him as a political sacrifice to the Dutch – the court acquitted him.
+To the outrage and astonishment of William and his ministers – and the delight of the Englishmen who regarded him as a political sacrifice to the Dutch – the court-martial acquitted him.
 Torrington took up his seat in the House of Lords but William refused to see him and dismissed him from the service on 12 December (O.S).
-Torrington was temporarily replaced by a triumvirate of Sir Henry Killigrew, John Ashby and Sir Richard Haddock; these were in turn replaced by Admiral Russell as sole commander of the English fleet.
+Torrington was temporarily replaced by a triumvirate of Sir Henry Killigrew, John Ashby and Sir Richard Haddock.
+These were in turn replaced by Admiral Russell as sole commander of the English fleet.